 - b.
 Use a dependable brand of high temperature pipe caulking compound when assembling gas connections.
 Apply only a light coating onto male threaded end of fittings. - c.
 Solenoid valves and gas regulators are directional and must be properly installed.
 Do not attempt to connect gas solenoid valve by applying force to the valve core stem as it may ruin the unit. - d.
 Make sure all electrical wires are properly connected.
 Refer to wiring diagrams.

-This view of the dryer heater shows 1-high pressure gas solenoid, 2-low pressure gas solenoid, 3-gas solenoid valves, 4-gas regulator and 5-vaporizer adjustment bracket
+This view of the dryer heater shows 1-gas solenoid valve coils and 2-gas regulator and 3-gas solenoid valves.